 These prefabricated venting systems must be installed according to the manufacturer's installation instructions.
+Only the venting manufactures listed in the table below may be used.
 Special care should be taken to ensure that any and all integral gasketing is properly assembled and creates a gas and water tight seal.
 Systems that require silicone caulking for gasketing should only be installed with silicone caulk that is recommended by the vent manufacturer, or if none is recommended, only high temperature, waterproof, silicone caulk should be used.
 Support of venting system must be according to the manufacturer's instructions.
 The boiler collar shall not be used to support the weight of the vent.